akindukodithuwakku/campuscrush/FIREBASE_SETUP.md

-# Firebase Setup for Campus Crush
+# Firebase Setup for Campus Crush - University of Moratuwa

-## 🔥 Setting Up Firebase Authentication
+## 🔥 Setting Up Firebase Authentication for UOM Students

 ### 1. Create a Firebase Project